Cito/pyramid_ldap3/docs/index.rst

 Overview
 --------

-:mod:``pyramid_ldap3`` provides LDAP authentication services for your Pyramid application.
+:mod:`pyramid_ldap3` provides LDAP authentication services for your Pyramid application.
 It is a fork of the ``pyramid_ldap`` package with the goal of eliminating the dependency on ``python-ldap`` and ``ldappool``, replacing it with a dependency on ``python3-ldap``, which is a pure Python package that also supports Python 3.

-.. warning:: This package only works with Pyramid 1.3 and better.

 Installation